rachitagrawl/HR-Employee-Attrition-Dashboard/README.md

-📊 HR Employee Attrition Insights Dashboard
+# 📊 HR Employee Attrition Insights Dashboard

-An interactive Power BI dashboard designed to analyze workforce attrition and identify patterns that affect employee retention.
-This dashboard helps HR teams understand why employees leave the organization and provides insights to support data-driven retention strategies.
+An interactive **Power BI dashboard** designed to analyze employee attrition patterns and help HR teams improve workforce retention using data-driven insights.

+---

-📌 1.
-Project Overview
+# 📌 Project Overview

-The HR Employee Attrition Dashboard is a data-driven analytics solution that explores the reasons behind employee turnover.
-The main objective of this dashboard is to identify attrition patterns, tenure gaps, and demographic factors influencing employee resignation.
+The **HR Employee Attrition Dashboard** is a data analytics project that explores why employees leave an organization.

-By analyzing historical employee data from 2012 to 2021, the dashboard enables HR managers and decision-makers to monitor workforce stability and develop effective employee retention strategies.
+The dashboard analyzes employee data from **2012 to 2021** to identify patterns related to attrition, tenure, demographics, and work location.

+Key questions addressed in this project:

+- Why are employees leaving the company?
+- Which departments experience the highest attrition?
+- Does salary influence employee resignations?
+- How does remote work affect employee retention?
+- Which employee groups are at higher risk of leaving?

+This dashboard helps HR teams make **data-driven decisions to improve retention strategies**.

+---

-🛠 2.
-Tech Stack
+# 🛠 Tech Stack

 The dashboard was built using the following tools and technologies:

-- Power BI Desktop:
+- **Power BI Desktop**
- Used as the primary data visualization platform for designing interactive reports and dashboards.
+  - Used for building interactive dashboards and visualizations.

-- Power Query:
+- **Power Query**
- Used for data cleaning, transformation, and preprocessing before visualization.
+  - Used for data cleaning, transformation, and preprocessing.

-- DAX (Data Analysis Expressions):
+- **DAX (Data Analysis Expressions)**
- Used to create calculated measures such as Attrition Rate, Retention Rate, and other dynamic metrics.
+  - Used to create measures such as Attrition Rate and Retention Rate.

-- Data Modeling:
+- **Data Modeling**
- Relationships were created between different tables (Employee Details, Demographics, etc.) to enable cross-filtering  and efficient data analysis.
+  - Relationships created between multiple tables for efficient analysis and filtering.

-📂 3.
-Data Source
+---

+# 📂 Dataset Information

-The dataset contains information for approximately 5,000 employees covering the period from 2012 to 2021.
+The dataset contains employee records from **2012 to 2021**.

-The dataset includes:
+### Dataset Includes

 - Employee demographics
-   - Salary information
+- Salary details
 - Work locations
+- Employee tenure
-   - Tenure details
+- Department information
 - Reasons for resignation

-This data enables comprehensive analysis of employee behavior and workforce trends.

-⭐ 4.
-Features & Highlights

-🔍 Business Problem

-Employee attrition represents a significant cost for organizations.
-High turnover can impact productivity, recruitment costs, and overall organizational stability.

-The key questions addressed in this dashboard include:

-  - Which departments experience the highest employee turnover?

-  - Is salary a major factor influencing employee resignation?

-  - How do remote work and office location affect attrition?

-  - Which employee groups are more likely to leave the company?

-🎯 Goal of the Dashboard

-The main objectives of this dashboard are:

-Workforce Stability Monitoring :-

-Track overall Attrition Rate (17.33%) and Retention Rate (82.67%).

-Trend Analysis :-

-Analyze hiring and resignation trends between 2012 and 2021.

-Risk Identification :-

-Identify high-risk employee groups such as:

-  - Employees with less than 1 year of tenure

-  - Employees in the 30–39 age group

-Decision Support

-Provide data-driven insights that help HR teams implement better policies, such as salary adjustments and remote work benefits.

-📈 5.
-Dashboard Walkthrough

-Executive KPIs :-

-Key metrics displayed at the top of the dashboard include:
+### Key Statistics

-  - Total Employees: 5,000
+- Total Employees: 5000
 - Resigned Employees: 837
 - Attrition Rate: 17.33%
+- Retention Rate: 82.67%

+---

+# ⭐ Key Features of the Dashboard

+## Executive KPIs

+The dashboard highlights key workforce metrics including:

+- Total Employees
+- Total Resigned Employees
+- Attrition Rate
+- Retention Rate

+These KPIs provide a quick overview of workforce stability.

+---

-Attrition by Tenure :-
+## Attrition by Tenure

+A bar chart shows how employee tenure impacts attrition.

+Key insight:

-A bar chart showing that the highest attrition occurs among employees with less than 1 year of tenure, indicating potential onboarding or expectation mismatch issues.
+- The **highest attrition occurs among employees with less than 1 year of tenure**.

+This indicates potential issues in onboarding, expectations, or early job satisfaction.

+---

-Work Location Analysis :-
+## Work Location Analysis

+A donut chart compares attrition based on employee work location.

+Key finding:

-A donut chart reveals that 82% of resignations come from remote employees, suggesting possible challenges related to remote work policies or employee engagement.
+- **82% of resignations come from remote employees**.

+This suggests potential challenges related to remote work policies or employee engagement.

+---

-Reason for Resignation :-
+## Reasons for Resignation

-A treemap visual ranks the most common reasons employees leave the company, including:
+A tree map visual highlights the most common reasons employees leave the company.

+Top reasons include:

 - Salary dissatisfaction
 - Better career opportunities
 - Benefits and compensation issues

+---

-Demographic Analysis :-
+## Demographic Analysis

-Attrition trends are analyzed across multiple demographic factors, including:
+The dashboard analyzes attrition based on employee demographics.

+Breakdowns include:

 - Age groups
 - Gender
 - Race
 - Marital status

-This helps HR teams identify patterns among different employee segments.
+This analysis helps identify high-risk employee segments.

+---

+# 📊 Key Insights

+Important insights identified from the analysis:

+- Employees with **less than 1 year tenure** are most likely to leave.
+- Remote employees show a higher resignation rate.
+- Employees aged **30–39** show notable attrition patterns.
+- Salary and career opportunities are major reasons for resignation.

+---

-💡 6.
-Business Impact & Insights
+# 💡 Business Impact

-Based on the analysis, several key insights were identified:
+The insights from this dashboard help organizations improve HR strategies.

-Retention Strategy :-
+### Retention Strategy

-New employees (with less than 1 year of tenure) require stronger onboarding and engagement strategies.
+- Focus on improving onboarding and engagement for new employees.

-Remote Work Policy :-
+### Remote Work Policy

-Organizations should improve support for remote employees by offering benefits such as internet reimbursements and better work-life balance initiatives.
+- Provide better support for remote workers such as internet reimbursement and work-life balance initiatives.

-Location-Based Compensation :-
+### Location-Based Salary

-Employees living in metropolitan cities may require competitive salaries aligned with the local cost of living.
+- Offer competitive salaries based on the cost of living in metro cities.

-Hiring Optimization :-
+### Hiring Optimization

-After 2019, resignation rates increased while hiring slowed down.
-Organizations may need to adjust recruitment strategies to maintain workforce stability.
+- Adjust recruitment strategies to balance rising resignation trends.

+---

+# 📄 Dashboard Report

+The complete dashboard report is available in the attached PDF file in this repository.

+---

+# 🚀 Conclusion

+The **HR Employee Attrition Dashboard** demonstrates how data analytics can help organizations understand workforce behavior.

+The project helps HR teams:

+- Identify high attrition risk groups
+- Understand reasons behind employee resignations
+- Improve employee retention strategies
+- Support better HR decision-making through data insights